poulfoged/redis-inside/README.md

 ## Requirements

-You'll need .NET Framework 4.5.1 or later on 64 bit Windows to use the precompiled binaries.
+You'll need .NET Framework 4.5.1 or dotnet core 2.0 or later on 64 bit Windows to use the precompiled binaries.

 ## License